Spicy Korean Chicken Wings

 Gochujang in a plastic tub, used as a sauce for spicy Korean chicken wings.

 Gochujang is a fermented Korean red pepper paste made from chili peppers, glutinous rice, fermented soybeans, and salt.
-It has a deep red color and a thick consistency, with a funky, savory, slightly sweet flavor.
+It’s got that vibrant red color and thick consistency, with a flavor that’s savory, slightly sweet, and definitely funky in the best way possible.

 Ingredients for spicy Korean chicken wings such as chicken wings, sesame oil, ground black pepper, sugar, salt, Korean chili powder, garlic, soy sauce, apple cider vinegar, white sesame, scallion and Korean red chili pepper paste.